-National Electric Code (NEC), National Electric Safety Code (NESC), IEEE 1547 Standard,
+- The distributed generation system installation must comply with the requirements of the current National Electric Code (NEC), National Electric Safety Code (NESC), IEEE 1547 Standard, other applicable national, state, and local codes and ordinances, and The Cooperative's Rules and Regulations. - 2.
+The member shall furnish and install at the distributed generation system's interface with the Cooperative's facilities a manually operated safety disconnect device with load break capability.
+This device shall have a visible open circuit clearance, shall always be accessible to the Cooperative employees, and shall be secured with a padlock provided by the Cooperative.

-- 2. The member shall furnish and install at the distributed generation system's interface with the Cooperative's facilities a manually operated safety disconnect device with load break - capability.
-This device shall have a visible open circuit clearance, shall always be accessible to the Cooperative employees, and shall be secured with a padlock provided by the Cooperative. - 3.
-The member's installation shall include protection that is compatible and coordinates with the Cooperative's system protection so that faults on the member's system do not cause outages or disturbances to the Cooperative's system. - 4.
+- 3. The member's installation shall include protection that is compatible and coordinates with the Cooperative's system protection so that faults on the member's system do not cause outages or disturbances to the Cooperative's system. - 4.
 The member's installation shall include protection capable of sensing any fault or outage on the interconnection and must isolate the Member's power system from the Cooperative's system and other members. - 5.
 The member is responsible for protecting their distributed generation system from faults and other disturbances on the Cooperative's system. - 6.
 The installation must include an inverter that meets the requirements of IEEE 929, "Recommended Practice for Utility Interface of Photovoltaic (PV) Systems" and Underwriters Laboratories (UL) 1741, and "Standard for Static Inverters and Charge controllers for Use in Photovoltaic Power Systems."
 Adherence to these standards ensures: - a. fixed voltage and frequency trip settings; - b. an integral anti-islanding scheme; and - c. total harmonic current distortion less than 5% of the fundamental frequency current at the rated inverter output.